-Small Egyptian pendants are very numerous, and they usually have some meaning: either they are small representations of one or other of the many deities of the Egyptian Theocracy or else represent, in the form of amulets, various objects credited with mysterious powers for direct good, or for warding off evil.
+Small Egyptian pendants are very numerous, and they usually have some meaning. either they are small representations of one or other of the many deities of the Egyptian Theocracy or else represent, in the form of amulets, various objects credited with mysterious powers for direct good, or for warding off evil.
 Many of these little amulets are beautifully made of gold, with cloisons into which are set inlays of stone, amethyst, carnelian, and lapis lazuli; others are carved in stone and also have inlays.
 Carnelian, amethyst, garnet, jasper, and lapis lazuli are perhaps the best of the stones used for the little pendants, and there are also numbers cut in commoner materials, granite, porphyry, steatite and other kinds of stone.
-Frogs. animals, birds, miniature figures of deities and hieroglyphic characters, are command are moulded in porcelain, usually gla or cut in carnelian, amethyst, lapis la: garnet, hematite, granite, porphyry, and sev other substances of less note.
-The numer amulets are likewise cut in more or less same materials, and are found set about mummies in certain recognised positions.
+Frogs, animals, birds, miniature figures of deities and hieroglyphic characters, are common, and are moulded in porcelain, usually glazed, or cut in carnelian, amethyst, lapis lazuli, garnet, hematite, granite, porphyry, and several other substances of less note.
+The numerous amulets are likewise cut in more or less the same materials, and are found set about the mummies in certain recognised positions.

-Among the more numerous of these amumay be mentioned the Ab.
-Like a small with two handles, it signifies the heart, ar supposed to incite to moral virtues.
-The or buckle, secures the protection of Isis. serpent's head preserves from the bite serpents.
-And the Ouza, or eye, protects wearer from the evil eye.
-The "Menat" g joy and the "Saur" gives phy: pleasure.
+Among the more numerous of these amulets may be mentioned the Ab.
+Like a small urn with two handles, it signifies the heart, and is supposed to incite to moral virtues.
+The Tet, or buckle, secures the protection of Isis.
+The serpent's head preserves from the bites of serpents.
+And the Ouza, or eye, protects the wearer from the evil eye.
+The "Menat" gives joy and the "Saur" gives physical pleasure.

-The curiously-shaped object usually seen held in the hand statues, and also commonly n in miniature for wearing as a dant, is called the "Crux Ansa or "Ankh."
-It shows an shaped oval resting upon a tau-shaped cr and is supposed to typify Life.
+The curiously-shaped object so usually seen held in the hands of statues, and also commonly made in miniature for wearing as a pendant, is called the "Crux Ansata," or "Ankh."
+It shows an eggshaped oval resting upon a tau-shaped cross, and is supposed to typify Life.

-Certain amulets were preferentially mad particular materials; for instance the "M a figure of a vulture, is usually made of gold.
+Certain amulets were preferentially made in particular materials; for instance the "Mut," a figure of a vulture, is usually made of gold.
 The girdle buckle of Isis is commonly made of carnelian, jasper, or red glass, typical of the blood of Isis.
 The "Urs," or pillow, is generally found cut in hematite, a form of iron ore, and the papyrus sceptre, conducive to renewed youth, is usually of some green substance.